AxdeKlerk/SLP/README.md

 The findings were mixed, however, most of the websites seemed to display their merch as an after thought that didn't follow the styling of the rest of their websites.
 The three stand-out websites, that did follow their overall styling, were *[Blacklakes](https://www.blacklakes.com/merch)*, *[South of Salem](https://www.southofsalem.com/)* and *[Slipknot](https://slipknotmerch.com/)*.

-Slipknot's merch page stood out amoungst the rest and the decidion was made that, this project's website would follow Slipknot's style of layout, but make it different to anything else that could be found, by including the tilt styling.
+Slipknot's merch page stood out amoungst the rest and the decision was made that, this project's website would follow Slipknot's style of layout, but make it different to anything else that could be found, by including the tilt styling.

 ![High-fidelity desktop wireframe](DOCS/images/hf-wireframe-desktop.jpg)